umd-lhcb/MiniDAQ-config/README.md

 # MiniDAQ-config
-This repository provides a detailed description on how to configure a MiniDAQ server from scratch.
+This repository provides a description on how to configure a MiniDAQ server from scratch.

 ## MiniDAQ packages
 From the `daq40/ecs` repos, we need to install the following packages: